 As a professional in the financial field, you can volunteer to give presentations on financial topics to a classroom of students.
 Share your knowledge and life experience to educate young people in our community on money management skills.
 By engaging with these students, you are giving back to your community and helping these students grow into responsible adults.
 Learn more or register to become a volunteer below.

-“One wouldn’t expect that talking to high schooler about taxes would be a fun way to spend an hour.
+“One wouldn’t expect that talking to high schoolers about taxes would be a fun way to spend an hour.
 The students in my class were engaged, asked thoughtful questions and wanted to learn more.
 Financial Matters is an awesome way to pass on sound real-life skills early!”

 ~ Jeanna Fifer, Financial Matters Volunteer, Cahill Financial Advisors